cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 # Access and Startup

 The BioNeMo Framework is free to use and easily accessible.
-Users can pull the BioNeMo Framework Docker container to develop and execute code.
-Below, we outline the steps to access the latest version.

-An open-source version of the BioNeMo Framework is coming soon and will be available on GitHub.
+The preferred method of accessing the software is through the BioNeMo Docker container, which provides a seamless and hassle-free way to develop and execute code.
+By using the Docker container, you can bypass the complexity of handling dependencies, ensuring that you have a consistent and reproducible environment for your projects.

+In this section of the documentation, we will guide you through the process of pulling the BioNeMo Docker container and setting up a local development environment.
+By following these steps, you will be able to quickly get started with the BioNeMo Framework and begin exploring its features and capabilities.

 # Access the BioNeMo Framework

+To access the BioNeMo Framework container, you will need a free NVIDIA GPU Cloud (NGC) account and an API key linked to that account.

 ## NGC Account and API Key Configuration

-NVIDIA GPU Cloud (NGC) is a portal of enterprise services, software, and support for AI and HPC workloads.
-The NGC Catalog is a collection of GPU-accelerated software, models and containers that speed up end-to-end AI workflows.
-The BioNeMo Framework container is available on NGC.
+NGC is a portal of enterprise services, software, and support for artificial intelligence and high-performance computing (HPC) workloads.
+The BioNeMo Docker container is hosted on the NGC Container Registry.
+To pull and run a container from this registry, you will need to create a free NGC account and an API Key using the following steps:

 1. Create a free account on [NGC](https://ngc.nvidia.com/signin) and log in.
 2. At the top right, click on the **User > Setup > Generate API Key**, then click **+ Generate API Key** and **Confirm**.
 Copy and store your API Key in a secure location.

 You can now view the BioNeMo Framework container [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework) or by searching the NGC Catalog for “BioNeMo Framework”.
-Feel free to explore the resources available to you in the Catalog.
+Feel free to explore the resources available to you in the catalog.

 # Startup Instructions

-Now that you can access the BioNeMo Framework container, it is time to get up and running.
-BioNeMo is compatible across a variety of computing environments, keeping in mind users with local workstations and data centers, users of major Cloud Service Providers (CSPs) such as AWS, Azure, GCP, and OCI, and users of NVIDIA’s DGX Cloud infrastructure.
+BioNeMo is compatible with a wide variety of computing environments, including both local workstations, data centers, and Cloud Service Providers (CSPs) such as Amazon Web Service, Microsoft Azure, Google Cloud Platform, and Oracle Cloud Infrastructure, and NVIDIA’s own DGX Cloud infrastructure.

 ## Running the Container on a Local Machine

+This section will provide instructions for running the BioNeMo Framework container on a local workstation.
+This process will involve the following steps:

+1. Logging into the NGC Container Registry (nvcr.io)
+2. Pulling the container from the registry
+3. Running a Jupyter Lab instance inside the container for local development

 ### Pull Docker Container from NGC